British Columbia Junior Tier 1 Lacrosse League

 The British Columbia Junior Tier 1 Lacrosse League, or BCJT1LL is a Junior B box lacrosse league based in the Lower Mainland of British Columbia, Canada, sanctioned by the British Columbia Lacrosse Association.
 The league champion competes for the British Columbia Junior B Provincial Championship.
 Teams have competed for the Founders Cup, a national tournament which determines the Canadian Junior B lacrosse champion.

 History

 The league was known as the BC Intermediate A League until the end of 2017.
 At the beginning of the 2018 season, 17 & 18 year old lacrosse was merged with Junior B, expanding the bracket to the age brackets used by the rest of the Canadian Lacrosse Association.

+Since 2018, the BCJT1LL champions have played a provincial championship series against the TOJLL winners.
+The T1 champion has won every series.